Learn more about head injury: introduction

 - breathing support (ventilation) or brain surgery

 Most people are able to go home within 48 hours.
-However, a small number of those admitted to hospital require skull or brain surgery.
+But a small number of those admitted to hospital require skull or brain surgery.

 When you're discharged from hospital, your doctor will advise you on the best way to help your recovery when you return home.